andycon/mvpc/code/Assignment3.md

 using Pearson correlation distance, which is 1 - Pearson r, where the Pearson r is calculated between every pair of condition patterns.
-Because we have 20 conditions, the full correlation matrix can be calculated as a 20 by 20 square symettrical matrix with ones along the diagonal.
-Subtracting 1 this matrix from 1 gives you a correlation distance matrix, which is also symetrical, but has zeros along the diagonal. this can be done in Python using Numpy like this:
+Because we have 20 conditions, the full correlation matrix can be calculated as a 20 by 20 square symetrical matrix with ones along the diagonal.
+Subtracting this matrix from 1 gives you a correlation distance matrix, which is also symetrical, but has zeros along the diagonal. this can be done in Python using Numpy like this: